 It is recommended that you do several practice CASPer exams and practice some scenarios prior to doing the actual exam.
 Because it is a standardized online test, your results will be sent to the schools that request it.

-All AMCAS applicants will be invited to submit a secondary application.
+All AMCAS applicants will receive an email to complete a secondary application upon receipt of the AMCAS application.